Marczewski is licensed

 Ohio who practices exclusively bankruptcy

-and has filed more than 1,900 bankruptcy cases.
+law and has personally filed more than 2,800 bankruptcy cases since 2001.
 His experience includes contested

 matters and adversary proceedings (a civil lawsuit within a bankruptcy case).

-the Continuing Legal Education Committee of the Muskingum County Bar Association.
+at Zane State College (2017-18).
+Since 2013, he has chaired the Continuing Legal Education Committee of the Muskingum

-Attorney Marczewski has appeared more than fifteen times on local television WHIZ-TV Channel 18 (NBC) Sidebar
+He has appeared more than fifteen (15) times on the local NBC affiliate WHIZ-TV Channel 18 Sidebar Legal Series

-Legal Series discussing a wade range of legal topics.
+and presented information a wide range of legal topics.

-Historically and philosophically, Attorney Marczewski believes that the
+Historically and philosphically, he believes that the Biblical foundations

-Biblical foundations of American law are beyond dispute.
-In fact, the U.S. Supreme Court building in Washington D.C. has a carving of Moses and the Ten Commandments
+Supreme Court building in Washington D.C. has carvings of Moses and the Ten Commandments in the main courtroom.
+The

-carved on government buildings if the lawmakers and judges of that era did not have a high regard for the Bible as a source
+would not be displayed if lawmakers and judges of that era did not have great respect for the Bible and the Judeo-Christian